 - Set up feedback templates for testers

-- Proofread all tested content within the system to verify it’s correct and appropriate for users
+- Proofread all tested content within the system to verify it’s correct and appropriate for the user

 Implementing Salesforce QA Testing into Your Practices